 - Vegan/vegetarian - Removing the bacon, and using about 2 to 3 tablespoons of light vegetable oil will make this completely vegan.

-- Spicy - add chili pepper flakes while cooking to imbue heat into the dish, or any hot chilis that you would like, (add raw pepper pieces at the same time as the onions).
+- Spicy - add chili pepper flakes while cooking to imbue heat into the dish, or any hot chilis that you would like, (add raw pepper pieces at the same time as the sliced onions) or even your favorite hot sauce.

-- Veggie Deluxe - mushrooms, green beans, spinach, once again, just about anything goes well in this.
+- Veggie Deluxe - mushrooms, green beans, spinach, red peppers, sweet potatoes, Brussel sprouts, once again, just about anything goes well in this.

 Storage & Helpful Hints

-In a tightly sealed container under refrigeration, this bacon and kale potato has will stay fresh for up to 5 days.
+In a tightly sealed container under refrigeration, this potato bacon and kale hash will stay fresh for up to 5 days.

 Covering the pan not only helps the kale to cook through, but also the sliced potatoes.
 Don't skip this step, or you may end up with crunchy potatoes!